** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 ACOT(2)

-DEGREES() - converts angle given in radians to angle in degrees
+DEGREES() - This function converts an angle given in radians to an angle in degrees.

 DEGREES(0.785398163)

-RADIANS() - converts angle given in degrees to angle in radians
+RADIANS() - This function converts an angle given in degrees to an angle in radians.

 RADIANS(270)

-LN() - calculates the natural logarithm of a number.
+LN() - This function calculates the natural logarithm of a number.
 The natural logarithm of a number x is the power to which constant e (e=2.718) should be raised to equal x.
+The given number must be a positive, real number.

 LN(86)

-EXP() - calculates constant e (e=2.718) raised to the power of a given number.
+EXP() - This function calculates the constant e (e=2.718) raised to the power of a given number.
 It is an inverse function of LN.

 - Example: